Video visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Vaccines for Pregnant Women

-Texas Children’s patients who have a MyChart account do not have to register through the link.
+Texas Children’s patients who have a MyChart account do not have to schedule through the link.
 Instead, a COVID-19 vaccine appointment reminder will be available in the “Health Maintenance” section of their account.

-At this time, the Pfizer vaccine is approved for those 12 and older.
-The Moderna and Johnson & Johnson vaccines are approved for those 18 and older.
+At this time, the Pfizer vaccine is approved for those 6 months and older.
+The Moderna vaccines are approved for those 18 and older.

 Please see below for a list of frequently asked questions and resources.
 It’s important to note that information about COVID-19 changes rapidly and this page will be updated with the latest information as it becomes available.